FSC-Lab/TOGT-Planner/README.md

 ## Visualize the AOS-TOGT trajectory

-The TOGT and AOS planners can be seemly integrated, contributing to a super efficienct and accurate method to solve the time-optimal gate-traversing problem.
+The TOGT and AOS planners can be seamlessly integrated, contributing to a highly efficient and accurate method to solve the time-optimal gate-traversing problem.
 The code below can visualize the result.
 The resulting lap time is `16.83` s, which is 4% faster than time-optimal waypoint flights.

 ```
 cd ../scripts/plots